 - You mainly post talking-head content

-In that situation, the value comes from saving time on discovery, not from replacing the whole production stack.
+In that situation, the value is in saving time on discovery.
+Not in replacing your whole production stack.

-The real bill is often not the subscription.
-It is the extra work around it.
+The real bill usually isnโt the subscription.
+Itโs the extra work around it.

 - Manual exports and re-uploads

-When that happens, you are not just paying for Opus Clip.
-You are paying for fragmentation.
+When that happens, youโre not just paying for Opus Clip.
+Youโre paying for fragmentation.
+And fragmentation is expensive in time even when itโs cheap in dollars.

-A simple test makes this easier.
-Take one representative source video and measure:
+Hereโs a simple test.
+Take one source video and measure:

-- How many clips were good enough to publish
+- How many clips were actually good enough to publish

 - How long it took to get them ready